 Tracie Liu, B.A.: Tracie was born in Harbin, China and spent most of her life just south of Nashville, Tennessee.
 She received her bachelor's degree in Psychology and Writing Seminars from Johns Hopkins University in 2018, and her current research interests include bridge employment and meaningful work after retirement for older adults.
 She is also interested in employment among immigrants, positive psychology, racial/cultural factors, and mindfulness.
 Her favorite pastimes include dancing, wandering around new places, reading and writing, rewatching the same three shows on Netflix, and eating desserts.

-Patrick Murphy, B.A.: Originally from Rensselaer, IN, Patrick has lived the past 7 years in Fort Wayne, IN, where he attended Purdue University and earned his bachelor's degree in Psychology.
+Patrick Murphy, B.A.: Originally from Rensselaer, IN, Patrick lived for 7 years in Fort Wayne, IN, where he attended Purdue University and earned his bachelor's degree in Psychology.
 His current research interests focus on the relationship between internal motivation and work.
 Patrick is also interested in exploring how principles of positive psychology can be used to develop strength-based interventions among low socioeconomic status populations.
 When he's not working, he enjoys traveling, listening to live music, reading, and almost anything that gets him out in nature.

 Brenda Shein, B.A.: Brenda was born and raised in the San Francisco Bay Area.
 She spent her undergraduate years in New York City and graduated from NYU in 2017 with a Bachelor’s degree in Psychology.
 Before coming to Purdue, she worked for a couple years in community and clinical mental health settings and credits those experiences in shaping her vocational pursuits in counseling psychology.
 Brenda’s research interests include understanding existing barriers in access to meaningful work among low-socioeconomic status (SES) populations and exploring how meaningful work can cultivate behavioral change and resilience in people who have experienced trauma.
 When she's not working, Brenda enjoys spending time with others and engaging in forms of self-care.
 She finds the most joy from practicing yoga, experimenting with new recipes from all the food blogs she loves reading, and going on adventures outdoors.